Skip to main content

 Your dashboard

 When you open the app as a driver, you’ll see Your Delivery Runs.
 This is a list of all delivery runs assigned to you.
 Each run shows its name, the number of stops, and its status.
 Pull down to refresh the list.
-If you don’t have any runs yet, you’ll see “No delivery runs found.”
+If you don’t have any runs yet, the list is empty.
 Runs are created on the dashboard by your shop team, or you can build one yourself using Scan & Deliver.

 If you see a banner about background tracking, tap it to enable location sharing.
-This lets the shop see your progress in real time while you’re on a run.
+The shop sees your progress refresh every 20–30 seconds while you’re on a run.
 It only tracks your location during active runs.

 Viewing a delivery run